Trondheim

 Archetypes

 These wooden log townhouses are typically located directly off the street with small backyards or outhouses, positioned closely together, shoulder-to-shoulder, creating a dense urban feature.
 Two building techniques are applied.
 The wood log construction (or laftevegg) consists of massive wooden logs that are laid on top of each other, joined by tongue-and-grooves at the corners.
-These walls are often finished walls externally and partly internally with cladding panels.
+These walls are often finished externally and partly internally with cladding panels.
 The timber frame construction (or reisverk) consists of posts and sleepers with an infill of vertically aligned wooden planks.
 These wooden walls are also finished with external and internal cladding, with the addition of a wind barrier behind the external cladding.